Restrictive practice types

 1. Containment and seclusion

-- Containment – an adult is unable to physically leave the place where they receive disability services.
+- Containment - an adult cannot physically leave the place where they receive disability services.
 This may include locking doors, windows or gates.
 It is not considered containment if an adult has a lack of road safety skills and a door is locked to prevent them wandering close to a road.

-- Seclusion - an adult is unable to physically leave a room or area where they receive disability services.
+- Seclusion - an adult cannot physically leave a room or area where they receive disability services.
 This may include locking doors, windows or gates.
 The adult is placed on their own, at any time of the day or night.

 2. Chemical, physical and mechanical restraint

 - Chemical restraint - the use of medication to control the adult’s behaviour.
 This does not include using medication for treating a diagnosed mental illness or physical condition.